lepeli/lepeli/README.md

 ![Kawaiibot's presentation](./images/kawaiibot.png)

-Kawaiibot **was** (at least for now) a discord bot made for the anime community.
+[Kawaiibot](https://github.com/kawaiibot) is a discord bot made for the anime community.
-It was developped in Kotlin.